 Of course, the public sector is not the only sector increasing the fortune of the region – but even private industries (such as telecommunications, retail, and manufacturing) also play reasonable roles in all these.

 Now back to Ontario, and the next stop is the city of Guelph.
 Ontario is at the forefront as far as Canada is concerned – being the capital of the country.
 Guelph is the fifth richest city in the country as a whole.

 However, this city stands out on some grounds.
 Unlike various other cities, Guelph has a small population size, but the average income is okay.
 In fact, the city is respected for being at the forefront when talking about places with the least unemployment rate in Canada.

 For Guelph, the manufacturing industry is the main guy – as the sector has employed more people than in other sectors in the country.
 Apart from the manufacturing industry, educational services also help in pushing wealth around in Guelph.

 Oshawa is another city in Ontario and is the sixth on our list.
 Located in the southern part of the region, and has a small population (compared to various other cities in the country).

 Saskatoon is located in Saskatchewan and is the seventh city on our list.
-It is actually the largest city in the province and has a population that is less than 300,000 (as at 2016).
-The city is one of the richest in the whole of Canada and has the likes of the University of Saskatchewan and Wanuskewin Heritage Park.
+It is actually the largest city in the province and has a population that is less than 300,000 (as of 2016).
+The city is one of the richest in the whole of Canada and has the likes of the University of Saskatchewan and Wanuskewin Heritage, Park.